tonyxdsu/mean_blur_optimization/README.md

 # Mean Blur Optimization

+This assignment 4 of our third year operating systems course at The University of British Columbia: CPSC 313 Computer Hardware and Operating Systems.

 This is a project to optimize an image blurring algorithm.
-Each subsequent mask version in mask.c attempts to improve on the previous version.
+Each subsequent mask function version in mask.c attempts to improve on the previous version.
 Each output pixel is a weighted average of the surrounding pixels of the input image.

 ---
 ## Successful strategies pursued are as follows: